Oasis Of The Seas Review and Specifications

 - Boardwalk Dog House (complimentary)

-- Portside BBQ (fleet's first) is an a la carte restaurant serving authentic American barbecue favorites (smoked marbled brisket, beef ribs, pulled pork, chicken), traditional sides, homemade desserts.
+- Portside BBQ (menu) is fleet's first a la carte priced barbeque restaurant (aft on Pool Deck 15) serving authentic American favorites (smoked marbled brisket, beef ribs, pulled pork, chicken wings, turkey legs), traditional BBQ sauces, sides (homesteader cornbread, homemade Mac-and-Cheese, baked beans, fries, coleslaw, corn on the cob), homemade desserts.

 Shipboard entertainment options - Fun and Sport